FrankPfattheicher/stonehenge/README.md

 with Mono on other platforms there was the idea to use HTML5/CSS for use with desktop applications.

+Compile one EXE - copy and run on multiple platforms: Windows, Ubuntu and even Raspberry Pi

 There are always other products featuring this
 * [awesomium](http://awesomium.com/)

-But this products are not free...
+But this is not free...

 How It Works
 ------------